-Outside of official board or commission meetings, individual board and commission members are not authorized to represent the City or their board or commission unless specifically designated by the Council or the board or commission to do so for a particular purpose.
-In private settings, board and commission members may communicate at any time and on any subject with individual members of the City Council, and may express to them individual viewpoints and opinions.
 In public, however, all members shall represent the official policies or positions of their board or commission, with the following exception: during a Council public hearing on any item addressed by the board or commission, any member may speak under standard time limits, but shall indicate whether their testimony represents an official position (majority opinion) or a minority opinion of the board/commission to which they belong.
-The chair shall represent the majority view of the board or commission, but may report on any minority views as well, including his or her own.
+The chair (or his/her designee) shall represent the majority view of the board or commission, but may report on any minority views as well, including his or her own.
 When an official board or commission position differs from staff's recommendation on a particular policy issue, then at the Mayor's discretion additional time may be provided to the chair of the board or commission (or his/her designee) to explain the position of the board/commission or to rebut statements made by staff or the public.
 If new information is brought to light during a public hearing which was not shared previously with the board or commission, the Mayor may allow the board or commission chair to respond.
-If the Council deems the new information sufficient to warrant additional study, then by majority vote Council may remand the issue back to the board or commission for further study prior to taking other action itself.
+If the City Council deems the new information sufficient to warrant additional study, then by majority vote Council may remand the issue back to the board or commission for further study prior to taking other action itself.
 (Source: Code of Ethics and Conduct for Elected and Appointed Officials)

+(d) Board and Commission Communication and Code of Ethics.
 Individual opinions and positions may be expressed by board and commission members regarding items that have not come before the particular board/commission to which they belong.
 When presenting their individual opinions and positions, members shall explicitly state they do not represent their body or the City of Sunnyvale, nor will they allow the inference that they do.
 (Source: Code of Ethics and Conduct for Elected and Appointed Officials)

-Although a board or commission may disagree with the final decision the Council makes, the board or commission shall not act in any manner contrary to the established policy adopted by the Council.
+Although a board or commission may disagree with the final decision the City Council makes, the board or commission shall not act in any manner contrary to the established policy adopted by the City Council.
 (Source: Code of Ethics and Conduct for Elected and Appointed Officials)